Psilocybin

 • Complete the medical screening to see if psychedelics are right for you.
 Understand some of the risks involved.

-• Have your mushrooms tested, consider starting with 1 to 1.5 grams of dried mushrooms in your first journey to learn the psychedelic landscape.
+• Have your mushrooms tested, consider starting with 1.5 grams of dried mushrooms in your first journey to learn the psychedelic landscape.
 However, a full experience often occurs at 2.5 - 3.5 grams.
 Increase the dose on subsequent journey’s if desired or are curious.
 A breakthrough dose that leads to a full experience often including ego dissolution is occasioned between 2.5-5 grams of dried mushrooms.

 • Clear your schedule for the day of and 1-2-days after the journey.
 Do your research, consider getting a trip sitter and get them educated, prep your set, setting and intention.
 Grab your journal and enjoy the trip.
 Get ready for the integration process that follows the experience.